7:00AM to 5:00PM

 Additionally, if possible, include supporting evidence like photographs or videos to help the body corporate understand the extent of the problem.
 After reporting the issue, allow the body corporate a reasonable amount of time to respond and take appropriate action.

-If you are facing an urgent situation or plumbing emergency, emphasise the urgency to expedite their response.
+If you are facing an urgent situation or plumbing emergency, emphasise the urgency of expediting their response.
 If the issue remains unresolved or you’re unsatisfied with their response, consider following up politely and persistently.
 In such cases, involving relevant governing bodies or seeking legal advice for further assistance may be necessary.

 If the body corporate fails to address the plumbing problems you reported within a reasonable timeframe, it is important to know the appropriate steps.